drtupe/Traffic_Sign_Classifier/README.md

     * The dropout probability mattered a lot at early stage of training, but after few iterations I freezed the dropout to 50%.
 The biggest that effected my accuracy was the data images generated with random modifications.
 This helped improve my accuracy as it increased the samples of the image dataset which had less number of samples initially.

-### Test a Model on New Images
+## Test a Model on New Images:

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: